 When you flush your toilet it means that the water has to be purified and pumped round again, all of which can waste a lot of water and energy.
 Choosing a toilet with a dual flush cistern can really help to cut your water usage, when you flush with the reduced water option.
-Some toilets such as the Milano Eco one piece toilet features a 4.5 / 2.9 litre dual flush, which is ideal for reducing the amount of water used when flushing.
 If you have an older toilet placing a brick in the cistern takes up space, which reduces the water needed to fill it.

 Switch to LED lighting